 I especially loved how Meredith was treated as a character and how Rio took care to show that while she is beautiful and desirable, there is so much more to her than just her physical appearance.
 Many of the male characters objectify Meredith and shame her, but it was refreshing to see that not only did she stand up for herself within the text but the writer made a conscious effort to portray her as a complex character, despite the misconceptions about her.
 I feel like if you see her as just the ‘femme fatale’, it’s doing a great disservice to the character and text, because there is so much evidence within that she is more than that archetype.
 I will also say that the two other female characters; Filippa and Wren are given room to develop and I just wish there was more text so we could explore them even more.

 The friendships and relationships in this novel felt so vital and real, whilst also being flawed but this is not a negative.
 I feel like the bonds between the characters make complete sense for who they are and they never rung false for me.
 Despite the fact that they all care for each other and are so close, there was room for jealousy and ego to creep in such an insidious way which was sad but so realistic and human.
 My favourite relationship of the group would have to be Oliver and James, who are the emotional core of the novel for me.
-While they’re best friends and roommates, there’s also a deeper connection and tension there that was *chefs kiss* I love these characters so much and they deserved so much better, despite the questionable decisions they make.
+I love these characters so much and they deserved so much better, despite the questionable decisions they make.

 “We had, like seven siblings, spent so much time together that we had seen the best and worst of one another and were unimpressed by either.”